lorenzosaino/weissman-score/README.md

 # Weissman score calculator

-This repo contains a Python module to compute the Weissman Score of a compression algorithm.
+This repository contains a Python module to compute the Weissman Score of a compression algorithm.

 The Weissman Score is a fictional perfomance score for lossless data compression